Phoebe Philo’s Return to Fashion Is Almost Here

-Plus a look back at some of Philo’s most memorable fashion moments at Celine.
+Ahead of the launch of Philo's namesake brand on October 30, here's a look back at some of her most memorable fashion moments at Celine.

-“Being in my studio and making once again has been both exciting and incredibly fulfilling,” said Philo in a short statement shared with The Business of Fashion.
+“Being in my studio and making once again has been both exciting and incredibly fulfilling,” said Philo in a short statement shared with The Business of Fashion in 2021.
 “I am very much looking forward to being back in touch with my audience and people everywhere.
 To be independent, to govern and experiment on my own terms is hugely significant to me.”

-Although Philo hasn’t revealed when her new label will debut, she did mention more details would be made available in January 2022.
-With financial support from the most prominent luxury fashion corporation, LVMH must see strong potential for the brand, and it’s no surprise why.
+With financial support from the most prominent luxury fashion corporation, LVMH no doubt sees the power and potential of a Phoebe Philo brand, and it’s no surprise why.
 Few designers have had a more significant impact on modern-day fashion: Philo turned Celine into a must-have brand during her tenure, introducing a streamlined wardrobe of effortless classics and refined sportswear.

-A favourite among the fashion elite, including Sofia Coppola and Kanye West, Philo pioneered the minimalist design aesthetic that ruled the early 2010s and cancelled the overtly sexy looks that defined the previous decade.
+A favourite among the fashion elite, Philo pioneered the minimalist design aesthetic that ruled the early 2010s and cancelled the overtly sexy looks that defined the previous decade.
 Philo subverted the male gaze in her collections and empowered the women wearing them.
 Yes, her new brand of sexy included slip dresses and short leather skirts, but it also included thick wool coats and turtlenecks — showing skin didn’t make the outfit alluring, the woman wearing it did.

 Dearly missed by her fans and the fashion industry as a whole, Philo’s return to fashion has long been a topic of interest.
 Soon after the designer left Celine in late 2017, the Instagram account @oldceline started gaining traction, its content devoured by Philo’s devotees, known as the “Philophiles.”
 Since she was replaced by Hedi Slimane at Celine, the label has adopted a very different aesthetic.
 After a rocky debut of almost exclusively black party dresses, Slimane’s latest inspiration has been the brand’s bourgeois aesthetic of the ’70s.
 As Celine has ventured into new design territory, Philophiles have been waiting for a brand that would act as a worthy replacement.
 While some retailers gambled on other minimalist labels such as The Row and Jil Sander taking Celine’s place, no brand has had quite the same impact on Celine stans.